nbfigueroa/epimodel-sens/README.md

 Nadia Figueroa and Ankit Shah

 ## References
-* Primer paper (Analysis of Standard Models) by Nadia Figueroa, David Kaiser, Ankit Shah and Julie Shah.
-* Second paper (Analysis of Extended Models) by Nadia Figueroa, David Kaiser, Ankit Shah and Julie Shah.
+* "Sensitivity of Predictions from Epidemic Models to Parameter Uncertainty" by Nadia B. Figueroa, David I. Kaiser, Ankit J. Shah and Julie A. Shah.